LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/014-using-event-streaming-to-ingest-data.md

 ## Considered Options

 - Access data via read-only replicas
-- Scrap the APIs to get the state of each object
+- Scrape the APIs to get the state of each object
 - Stream data change events from the system

 ## Decision